mattermost/docs/source/upgrade/downgrading-mattermost-server.rst

 .. important::

-  - We don't recommend downgrading more than one version back from your current installation.
+  - We don't recommend downgrading more than one major version back from your current installation.
   - We strongly recommend testing the downgrade in a staging environment first to identify any potential issues.
   - Ensure that your plugins and integrations are compatible with the downgraded version you're moving to.